 For instance, if you're not having a florist because your super talented aunt with a green thumb is creating your wedding centerpieces in order to save you money on your wedding flowers, then you do not need to book your florist six months in advance.
 So how do you know when should be doing certain wedding planning tasks?

-In all honesty, there is no straight answer, because every DIY wedding is different.
+In all honesty, there is no straight answer, because every budget-friendly wedding is different.
 One wedding may have branches and leaves in a large mason jar for centerpieces (which can be made a few weeks before the wedding), while another may have fresh flowers picked from a flower farm (which must often be done the day before or on the day of the wedding).

 Note: This list is the pared down version of the The Insanely Detailed Wedding Day Checklist.
-If you find this list helpful, sign up to receive the full-length version for FREE here.
+If you find this list helpful, sign up to receive the full-length version for free here.

 When you first get engaged:

 ____ Decide on the style, theme, or overall vibe for your wedding.